 In 2012, AYP began its partnership with Bushwick High School – a school challenged with the highest weapons confiscation rate in the city.
 AYP and Brooklyn College Community Partnership launched a pilot program that allowed students who were going to be suspended to opt for a 12-week mindfulness training program focused on strong emotional reactivity.
 The program’s success led to an expansion to Thomas Jefferson High School in East New York and the first press review from the New York Times significantly increased program demand.

-In 2013 and 2014, we hosted a drop-in program at our site, Brooklyn Zen Center, while continuing to engage with students in over five partnering schools.
+In 2013 and 2014, we developed a drop-in program at our site, Brooklyn Zen Center, while continuing to engage with students in over five partnering schools.
 Totaling over 1,000+ students served since the founding of AYP.
 Drop-in sessions, 12-week internships and peer leadership trainings continue today.

 AYP peer leader instructors have guided introductory workshops in classrooms, at their places of religious practice, in their homes, at community centers and events – including the Brooklyn Peace Fair – and for other non-profits supporting their peer population.